kyteinsky/captain-caption/README.md

-## In the case you are looking to just check out the performace of the model -- not done yet
+## In the case you are looking to just check out the performace of the model -- not ready yet
 - put images to caption in `test_images` folder
 - run `python inference.py` with `npy = False` in `config.py`